 - Muscle tremors

-Has your dog ever been treated for a condition with ranitidine?
-Was the drug effective in treating your dog’s condition?
+Have you ever treated your dog’s condition with ranitidine?
+Was it effective?
 Let us know in the comments below!